 “He was always there when my sister and I needed him,” Robert says.
 “We were always his first priority.
 I will always be grateful for all that he did for us.
 He’s been a great dad.
 And he still loves golf, even if he claims he doesn’t.
 He’s always talking about it.
 He’s always trying to get better.
 And he spends too much time on Twitter.”

-Indeed, the elder Pugh—who refuses to give swing tips on social media—is a prolific Tweeter, his vehemently pro-remain views on the U.K.’s imminent exit from the European Community (Brexit) taking up much character space amid the golf stuff.
+Indeed, the elder Pugh—who refuses to give swing tips on social media—is a prolific Tweeter, his vehemently pro-remain views on the United Kingdom’s imminent exit from the European Union (Brexit) taking up much character space amid the golf stuff.

-“Cliched thinking is everywhere,” he says with a smile and a shake of the head.
-“And when it comes to both politics and golf, many people don’t want to know because they already think they know.
+“Clichéd thinking is everywhere,” he says with a smile and a shake of the head.
+“And when it comes to politics and golf, many people don’t want to know, because they already think they know.
 It’s better to think the lie than be told the truth.”

-And so to Molinari, who has worked with Pugh since he—along with older brother Edoardo—was part of the Italian amateur team coached by the Englishman.
+Back to business.
+Pugh has worked with Molinari since coaching Francesco and older brother Edoardo on the Italian amateur team.
 It has been an unusually long and uninterrupted relationship in a world where the inclination of the player is so often to look elsewhere when things are perhaps not going exactly to plan.